 Early Childhood Development (ECD) policies and programs targeting young children and families, such as home visiting interventions, can positively impact a child’s development and lead to long-term health, education, and social benefits.
 These programs employ numerous professionals, paraprofessionals, and volunteers.
 It is essential for this early childhood workforce to be highly prepared and well-supported to ensure that young children have a strong foundation for healthy development and future success.
 Yet across sectors and countries, inadequate training, burdensome workloads, lack of supervision, poor wages, and other adverse conditions threaten the motivation and capacity of this workforce.

 The Early Childhood Workforce Initiative (ECWI), hosted by International Step by Step Association and Results for Development, is a global effort to support practitioners.
 Under ECWI, a series of country studies will examine ways to strengthen and scale up a quality workforce.

-In addition to delivering important content, educational materials are critical for empowering community home visitors who may not have the training or experience to otherwise provide guidance to young children and families.
+- In addition to delivering important content, educational materials are critical for empowering community home visitors who may not have the training or experience to otherwise provide guidance to young children and families.
 These materials provide structure and support that may seem like small inputs, but can be powerful tools and incentives for a volunteer workforce.

 - Working in remote contexts can be stressful and presents challenges to which many actors may not be accustomed.
 It is important to identify and address workers’ travel-related barriers.
 This can help improve the motivation of and quality of life for this workforce, and allow them to focus on providing quality services.

 - Career ladders and pay scales can reward both professionals and volunteers for their dedication, retain and leverage the experience of high-performing individuals, and encourage strong candidates to see working in ECD as a viable career path, rather than temporary employment.